These Motivational Audiobooks Have Everything You Need For A Midweek Pick-Me-Up

 Both written and read by Fearne Cotton, this audiobook will help to lift you out of all those self-doubting and self-hating blues and get you on your way.
 In Quiet, the TV and radio presenter examines the reasons why we doubt ourselves and speaks to the people who helped her to accept her own flaws.
 Through this book, Cotton seeks to help people silence their inner critic.

-Billing itself as a "manifesto for the modern woman," Disrupt-Her looks at the positive steps we can take to support ourselves and the women around us.
-And the book's author, Miki Agrawal, fought the patriarchy to get to a CEO position, so she knows what she's talking about, y'all.

-This book looks at 13 major areas of women's lives, all of which deserve attention and can genuinely bring change that will make a huge difference in anyone's life.

-4'No Hard Feelings: Emotions At Work And How They Help Us Succeed' by Liz Fosslien and Mollie West Duffy
+3'No Hard Feelings: The Secret Power of Embracing Emotions at Work' by Liz Fosslien & Mollie West Duffy

 "Do I shake my boss' hand or give her a hug?
 Did I forget to mute my phone on the conference call?
 Does sending this email at 11 p.m. make me look impressive or unprofessional?
 Is it rude to reject my colleague's friend request on Facebook?
 Should I be more strict with my employee?"